 Key ideas on planning

 The details of planning an event can never be overemphasised.
 Whatever you do before the event will have a direct impact on how the event turns out.
 Everything matters in the organisation of a business event.
 Make sure you don’t overlook anything that could cost you during the event.
-Your brand will be stake.
+Your brand will be at stake.
 Most events are funded by sponsorships, ticket sales, internal marketing budgets — or a combination of all three.
+Event ticketing is the most popular among many organisers.
 Decide on what will work best for your business.
 Your venue can make to break your business event.
 If you are planning to attract a huge audience, prepare several months ahead.
 Don’t secure a venue until you have a good estimate of how many people will be attending it.

 It’s always a good idea to start signing sponsors first, or selling advance tickets if don’t intend to organise it with internal marketing budget.
 Your chosen venue should be easy to find and must have adequate parking and disabled access too.
 Your team members should be educated on fire safety procedures and first aid points at the venue.
 Power options should not be taken for granted.
 Peace of mind is priceless, especially during the event.
 You will feel prepared for any emergency power outages, if have a back-up power generator.

 There are affordable generators but the fact is, some event managers can’t afford generators and they find the maintenance of such equipment to be quite expensive.
 The only alternative available to them is generator rental.
 If you don’t want to be caught by surprise, you should have a generator within easy reach.